-Into our fifth year, we are proud of the work that we've been able to undertake, particularly the social change projects we've established, the friends we've made along the way and the impact that we've made on people's lives.
+Into our eighth year, we are proud of the work that we've been able to undertake, particularly the social change projects we've established, the friends we've made along the way and the impact that we've made on people's lives.
 We're excited about the things to come and look forward to a long journey together...

 The Social Outcomes Lab is a for purpose social impact consulting firm specialising in economics and management, social change initiative design and implementation and social enterprise support.

 Our goal is to support organisations that are creating social change to make even greater impact.

 We work with communities, government and companies to design and test social change initiatives, working towards achieving better outcomes for all.